Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter2.md

 };
 ```

-Values can be stored in a variable with the `var` keyword, the most compatible way for declaring variables:
+In JavaScript, values can be stored in a variable with the `var` keyword, the most compatible way for declaring variables:

 ```js
 var greet = "Hello";